CFAES Give Today

 7. What if you have concerns about the environmental risks associated with oil and gas development on your land?

 Many people are concerned that the horizontal drilling methods associated with shale gas development pose risks that could have immediate and long-term environmental impacts, particularly in regards to water.
 If you have concerns about environmental issues, take the time to address your concerns by learning about horizontal drilling, hydraulic fracturing and oil and gas regulation in Ohio.
 Utilize resources on shale gas development offered by OSU and other universities, Ohio Department of Natural Resources, U.S. EPA and the U.S. Department of Energy.
-If you do want to enter into a lease, investigate the environmental history of the developer and be sure to work with an attorney to insert leasing provisions that address your environmental concerns, such as water protection practices, water testing, water replacement, remediation and restoration.
+If you do want to enter into a lease, investigate the environmental history of the developer and be sure to work with an attorney to insert leasing provisions that address your environmental concerns, such as water protection practices, water testing, water replacement, remediation, and restoration.

 8. What if you don’t want to lease your land for shale gas development?